mongodb/docs/source/includes/considerations-deploying-replica-set.rst

 Connectivity
 ~~~~~~~~~~~~

-Ensure that network traffic can pass between all members of the set and
+Ensure that network traffic can pass securely between all members of the set and
-all clients in the network securely.
+all clients in the network .

 Consider the following: